 THE IDEA BEHIND CHILD ZERO

 Readers often ask me where I get inspiration for my novels.
-Given the bewildering times we’re living through, there’s no shortage of dystopian possibilities.
-But it was after chatting with my daughters and friends whose children are in their early twenties that I noticed a trend: a lot of young people don’t want kids.
+Given the bewildering times we’re living through, there’s no shortage of dystopian material.

-We’re not alone.
-Over two thirds of countries now have a fertility rate below the replacement level.
+Over two thirds of countries now have a fertility rate below the replacement level, an issue that governments are attempting to address through a range of top-down policies.

-I’d assumed this was because people were choosing to have fewer children combined with having them later in life (being childless at 30 in the UK is the new norm).
+I’d assumed the reason for this so-called baby-bust was because people were choosing to have fewer children and having them later in life (being childless at 30 in the UK is the new norm).

 In a 2024 YouGov poll, 28% of British 18-40-year-olds who didn’t already have children said they definitely didn’t want them.